Fungal Skin Infection (Ringworm, Athlete's Foot): UK Online Doctor

 - Ringworm (tinea corporis): ring-shaped rash with central clearing.

-- Scalp ringworm (tinea capitis): scaly patches with hair loss — needs oral antifungal.
+- Scalp ringworm (tinea capitis): scaly patches with hair loss — needs oral treatment.

 - Nail fungus (onychomycosis): thick, discoloured nails.